gradha/gradha.github.io/src/articles/34-patterns-as-solution-anti-patterns.rst

 stating aloud how uneducated people are these days, or what good is the salary being paid to the victim.
 Also, don't explain *what* the pattern is, explain what kind of situation it is trying to solve.
-Applying a pattern is a matter of experience, if the people receiving the new knowledge doesn't seem to get it, don't force them to do it.
+Applying a pattern is a matter of experience, if the people receiving the new knowledge don't seem to get it, don't force them to use it.
 Monitor their code and let them fail a little, starting to derail from the optimal path.
 Once the problem is visible, explain where it is and how applying the pattern can help.